karimarttila/javascript/webstore-demo/simple-server/README.md

 Node REPL is pretty good, a bit like Python REPL, but not anything like a real Lisp REPL, of course.
 A couple of examples:

-Experimenting in REPL how to test if there are no nulls or empty srings in a list.:
+Experimenting in REPL how to test if there are no nulls or empty strings in a list:

 ```bash
 !['a', '', 'c'].some(item => ((item == null) || (item == undefined) || (item == '')) )